- have a medical degree from a medical school listed in the World Directory of Medical Schools which includes the Canada sponsor note

 - All postgraduate trainees must apply to, and be approved by, the postgraduate dean’s office at the University of British Columbia before being granted registration with the College.

-- The College requires the approval of the postgraduate trainee’s appointment from UBC and a letter of request from the department head under whose supervision s/he will be training.
+- The College requires the postgraduate trainee’s approval of appointment from UBC, resume, and a letter of request from the department head under whose supervision the postgraduate trainee will be training.

 - Once UBC has approved the postgraduate trainee’s application, the College will be informed via email.

-- Upon receipt of that email, the College will mail the postgraduate trainee an application package with further instructions.
-All of the forms must be completed and mailed back to the College at least six weeks prior to the training start date.
+- Upon receipt of that email, the College will email the postgraduate trainee an application package with further instructions.
+All of the forms must be completed and emailed or mailed back to the College at least six weeks prior to the training start date.
 Note: Failure to complete all of the forms and meet the deadline could result in registration not being granted on time.